Bernoulli sums and R\'enyi entropy inequalities: Introduction

-where $| \cdot |$ denotes the Lebesgue volume, $h_1$ corresponds to the differential Shannon entropy, and $\|f_X\|_\infty$ denotes the essential suprema of $f_X$ with respect to the Lebesgue measure in this case.
-Super-additivity properties of the R\'enyi entropy connect anti-concentration results in Probability \cite{RV15, BC15:1, MMX17:2}, the seminal entropy power inequality due to Shannon \cite{Sha48}, and the Brunn-Minkowski inequality of convex geometry, see \cite{Gar02} for further background.
+{Superadditivity} properties of the R\'enyi entropy connect anti-concentration results in Probability \cite{RV15, BC15:1, MMX17:2}, the seminal entropy power inequality due to Shannon {and Stam} \cite{Sha48, Sta59}, and the Brunn-Minkowski inequality of convex geometry, see \cite{Gar02} for further background.
 Such connections can be traced back to \cite{CC84} where the analogy between the Brunn-Minkowski inequality and the Entropy Power Inequality was first described.
-In \cite{DCT91} the sharp Young inequality (see \cite{Bec75}) based proofs of the Brunn-Minkowski inequality \cite{BL76a} and entropy \cite{Lie78} were synthesized to prove R\'enyi entropy inequalities connecting the two results.
+In \cite{DCT91}, proofs of the Brunn-Minkowski inequality \cite{BL76a} and entropy {power inequality} \cite{Lie78} {based on the sharp Young inequality} (see \cite{Bec75}) were synthesized to prove R\'enyi entropy inequalities connecting the two results; {an alternate unification using rearrangements was given in} \cite{WM14}.
 We direct the reader to \cite{MMX17:1} for further background.
-There has been significant recent interest and progress in understanding the behavior of the differential R\'enyi entropy's behavior on independent summation.
-In analogy with the Shannon entropy power $N(X) \coloneqq N_1(X) \coloneqq e^{2 h_1(X)}$, define for $\alpha \in [0,\infty]$, $N_\alpha(X) = e^{2 h_\alpha(X)/d}$.
+There has been significant recent interest and progress in understanding the behavior of the differential R\'enyi {entropies} on independent summation.